 Nonprofit Studies Minor

 Nonprofit organizations serve some of the most diverse populations in the world.
-These organizations need prepared and certified employees who have an in-depth knowledge of the nonprofit industry on local, national, and international levels.
+These organizations need exceptional employees who have an in-depth knowledge of the nonprofit industry at the local, state, national, and international levels.

-Students in this minor are prepared for careers in a variety of nonprofit organizations at the local, state, national and international level.
-It is important for individuals considering careers in the nonprofit sector to understand the structure of these organizations since they are very different than for-profit businesses.
+Students in this minor are prepared for careers at a variety of nonprofit organizations.
+It is important for individuals considering careers in the nonprofit sector to understand the unique structure of these organizations in comparison to for-profit businesses.
 This minor will enhance the employability of students in the growing field of Nonprofit Studies.
-Register now (through your Flashline account) to help make a difference in the lives of others!

 Students will acquire knowledge in a variety of key areas, including: